jacobitosuperstar/jacobitosuperstar.github.io/content/cv/itm/index.en.md

 end_date: January 2021
 ---

-**University Indicators and Academic Monitoring Platform**
+#### University Indicators and Academic Monitoring Platform

-Create a web portal that keeps track of all the students associated with scholarships financed by the city of Medellín.
-It also  generated early alarms indicating low performance in their grades and possible desertion from the university, for the Well being department of the university.
+Create a web portal that monitors all the students who are beneficiaries of the scholarships awarded by the Medellín mayor's office, in order to generate early alarms indicating low academic performance and possible desertion, for the intervention of the university welfare department.

-Create an indicator for the quality of education of the university that measures if the university turned a good student in an excellent student, an excellent student to a great student, a bad student to a good student, and so on.
-The idea was to measure the quality of the studies and the probability of the upwards mobility of the student given the results.
+Create an indicator that measures the impact of the university in a student, measuring if the university turned a bad student into a good one, a good student into an excellent one, and what happens with the already excellent students that the university has.